devRant-Community/Community-Programming-Book/book/languages/assembly/advantages.md

 The assembly language can be used in these types of application:

 * To build software which requires serious machine level optimizations or to beat compilers in code optimization. \
-  For e.g.: System software in an OS (not needed though as modern compilers do a pretty good job).
+  For e.g.: System software in an OS.

 * In embedded programming where space is limited to an extent that higher level languages (like C) can use more space than required or actually present.